jcubic/cv/README.md

 # cv

-My resume written in Polish created using Inkscape.
+My resume written in Polish, created using Inkscape.

+### Build

-To build use:
+To build pdf files you need to invoke from terminal:

 ```
 make